kubernauts/tk8/docs/en/provisioner/openstack/openshift-openstack.md

 Below gives a brief description about the components:

-* Master Nova Hosts:  These are the master virtual machines that are dedicated for the control aspects, this is where the controllers, APIs etc will reside, having more than one is highly encouraged for HA \(even though they will not processing any payload services\).
+* Master Nova Hosts:  These are the master virtual machines that are dedicated for the control aspects.
+This is where the controllers, APIs etc will reside.
+Having more than one is highly encouraged for HA \(even though they will not be processing any payload services\).

 * ETCD Nova Hosts: These are the virtual machines that will be dedicated to the key/value store, an odd number is required for quorum to be established.